 When can I practice with the camera?

-Departments will be assigned morning or afternoon support sessions for two weeks in August prior to the start of school to familiarize themselves with classroom cameras.
-Documentation will be provided that teachers can follow before reaching out to email@example.com for additional assistance.
+Departments have been assigned morning or afternoon support sessions for two weeks in August prior to the start of school to familiarize themselves with classroom cameras as follows during the two weeks of August 10 and 17:

 Can I change the camera tracking settings?